 Only the plugin has been built with debug information, if you wish to be able to single step into the library code that supports the plugin, and the services you must rebuild FogLAMP itself with debug symbols.
 There are multiple ways this can be done, but perhaps the simplest approach is to modify the Makefile in the route of the FogLAMP source.

-When building FogLAMP the cmake command is executed by the make process, hence rather than manually running cmake and rebuilding you can simple alter the line
+When building FogLAMP the cmake command is executed by the make process, hence rather than manually running cmake and rebuilding you can simple alter the line in the Makefile to read

 '''

 CMAKE := cmake

 '''